open-mpi/ompi/docs/installing-open-mpi/configure-cli-options/misc.rst

   with different endian representations).
 Heterogeneous support is disabled by default because it imposes a minor performance penalty.

-  .. danger:: The heterogeneous functionality is currently broken --
+  .. danger:: The heterogeneous functionality is currently broken |mdash|
               do not use.

 .. _install-wrapper-flags-label: